 - A new spot or mole on your skin that is red, pale or pearly in colour

 - A spot that is different from other spots on your skin

 - Any crusty or non-healing sores

-- New spots, freckles or any moles changing in colour, thickness or shape over a period of weeks to months.
+- Any spots, freckles or any moles changing in size (width), thickness (height), colour, or shape

 If it is skin cancer, the earlier it’s found, the greater the chance of successful treatment.

 For further information on symptoms related to other types of cancers, please click here.